Note: Carousel will only load on frontend.

 Presenter Name: Timo Krings

-Lecture Topic: Arterial Dissections
+Lecture Topic: Arterial Dissecting Diseases

-Date: Fri, Nov 17, 2023 Time: 1040-1105
+Date: Fri, Nov 21, 2025 Time: 10:30-11:00

 After active engagement in this session, the participants should be able to: